Brewer219/osticket-prereqs/README.md

 <img width="321" height="467" alt="ost config permission entry box click &#39;Select a principal&#39;" src="https://github.com/user-attachments/assets/4350a50d-1bec-4158-91f2-05233687295d" />

+## 8. From that step what happened was my 'Select User or Group" box popped up and for project purposes to give an example and to make everything configured correctly I choosed to type and give permissions privilege to 'EVERYONE" which the word I use to type in the box.

 <details><summary>See screenshot 8</summary>

 <img src="images/Step 2b.png" width="60%">
 </details>

 <img width="321" height="467" alt="Permission Entry ost config type Everyone with understanding it not good to do in real life because security reasons" src="https://github.com/user-attachments/assets/0b34360d-fcdf-4bc1-940a-b27cb7166664" />

+## 9. Next step I then click the option for 'EVERYONE' to get 'FULL CONTROL' option feature for the php configuration file in the 'INCLUDE' folder.

 <details><summary>See screenshot 9</summary>